-Even if you have need fold a conviction has been expunged, sealed, dismissed, propped, You could have been convicted even if you didn't spend any time in jail.

-closed, etc., Ormanastibrahonorupiaalvaurafisgemeinhoepand felonies.

-- ¶f you answered "NO" to Question #2 and the Board finds you have a conviction, your application will be denied as a fraudulent application. - If you answered "YES" to Question #2 and do not attach the required documents, your application will not be considered by the Board until you provide the documents.
+- Even if you have been told a conviction has been expunged, sealed, dismissed, dropped, closed, etc., it is may still show up on your fingerprint report. - You could have been convicted even if you didn't spend any time in jail. - Criminal convictions include misdemeanors and felonies. - If you answered "NO" to Question #2 and the Board finds you have a conviction, your application will be denied as a fraudulent application. - If you answered "YES" to Question #2 and do not attach the required documents, your application will not be considered by the Board until you provide the documents.